-REMEMBERING OUR BETSY WHO HAS SADLY PASSED AWAY
+REMEMBERING OUR JOHN AND BETSY WHO HAVE PASSED AWAY RECENTLY

 Betsy In The Stocks (She's Been Up To Something Again!)